Apprie

 Hi-fidelity prototype testing plays a crucial role in the UX design process by providing designers with a clear and interactive representation of the final product.
 During our testing, we revisited the user flow and layout based on feedback.
 Below id the first version of hi-fi prototype, followed by edited version.

-Usability testing revealed key insights into the user experience challenges faced with the original dashboard design.
-Users struggled with navigating a cluttered interface and expressed frustration over unnecessary complexity in features that were not essential to their daily tasks.
-This feedback highlighted the need to simplify the dashboard, making it more intuitive and user-friendly.
-Additionally, a functionality to give them control over its layout, wishing to tailor the interface to suit their individual needs and preferences became a sought after feature.
-By incorporating these findings, we aim to create a more streamlined, customizable dashboard that empowers users to personalize their experience, ultimately improving both usability and satisfaction.
+The usability testing provided us with key insights about the user experience issues in the original dashboard design.
+Users reported difficulty in navigating a cluttered interface and complained about unnecessary complexity in features that were not essential to their daily tasks.
+This feedback highlighted the need to simplify both the content of the dashboard and the UI to be more intuitive and user-friendly.
+Moreover, a feature that would allow users to take charge of its layout and customize the interface to suit their individual needs and preferences became desirable as well.
+Through integrating these insights, we are proposing a streamlined dashboard that is highly customizable, enabling users to refine their experience with the ultimate goal of enhancing usability and satisfaction.

 Key Takeaways